fhamborg/news-please/README.md

 We have collected a bunch of useful information for both [users](https://github.com/fhamborg/news-please/wiki/user-guide)  and [developers](https://github.com/fhamborg/news-please/wiki/developer-guide).
 As a user, you will most likely only deal with two files: [`sitelist.hjson`](https://github.com/fhamborg/news-please/wiki/user-guide#sitelisthjson) (to define sites to be crawled) and [`config.cfg`](https://github.com/fhamborg/news-please/wiki/configuration) (probably only rarely, in case you want to tweak the configuration).

 ## Wiki and support (also, how to open an issue)
 You can find more information on usage and development in our [wiki](https://github.com/fhamborg/news-please/wiki)!
 Before contacting us, please check out the wiki.
 If you still have questions on how to use news-please, please create a new [issue](https://github.com/fhamborg/news-please/issues) on GitHub.
+Please understand that we are not able to provide individual support via email.
+We think that help is more valuable if it is shared publicly so that more people can benefit from it.

 ### Issues
 For bug reports, we ask you to use the Bug report template.
 Make sure you're using the latest version of news-please, since we cannot give support for older versions.
 Unfortunately, we cannot give support for issues or questions sent by email.